markus41/AdvisorOS/docs/README.md

----
-layout: default
-title: Overview
-nav_order: 1
-mermaid: true
----

 # AdvisorOS Documentation

 AdvisorOS is the operating system for modern CPA firms.
-Use this site as the single briefing room for product narrative, implementation playbooks, and day-to-day operations.
-Everything here links directly to the living documents in this repo so you are always reading the source of truth.
+Use this portal as the single briefing room for product narrative, implementation playbooks, and day-to-day operations.
+Everything here links directly to the living documents in this repository so you are always reading the source of truth.

 > [!TIP]
 > Pin this page in your browser.
 The tiles and dashboards below reflect the documents we update most often during rollouts, production support, and stakeholder briefings.